docker/docs/ee/ucp/admin/configure/join-nodes/join-windows-nodes-to-cluster.md

 2. Navigate to the **Nodes** page.
 3. Click **Add Node** to add a new node.
 4. In the **Node Type** section, click **Windows**.
-5. In the **Step 2** section, select the check box for "I have followed the instructions and I'm ready to join my windows node."
+5. In the **Step 2** section, select the check box for "I have followed the instructions and I'm ready to join my Windows node."
 6. Select the **Use a custom listen address** option to specify the address and port where new node listens for inbound cluster management traffic.
 7. Select the **Use a custom listen address** option to specify the